 Day 2: Development Environments

 The Julia REPL has a vast range of features.
-It’s a pleasure to use and I’m perfectly happy to run Julia from the command line and edit code in gedit or vim.
+It’s a pleasure to use and I’m perfectly happy to run Julia from the command line and edit code using gedit or vim.
 That’s the way I operated with R before I discovered the beauty of RStudio.
 Let’s have a look at the similar options for Julia.

 Juno